ddxv/example-sveltekit-email-password-2fa/README.md

 # Email and password example with 2FA in SvelteKit and PostgreSQL

-Built with SQLite.

-- Password check with HaveIBeenPwned
 - Email verification
 - 2FA with TOTP
 - 2FA recovery codes